Anatomy

 The surgery can be performed as an outpatient, meaning you will not have to stay at the hospital overnight.
 You will be given specific instructions ahead of time on the specifics of the procedure.
 Make sure to follow the instructions on when to arrive and especially on when to stop eating or drinking before your procedure.

 Once the muscle is injured, it becomes vulnerable to re-injury.
-Repeated strains in muscles around the hip region may result in a sports hernia, also known as athletic pubalgia.

 A hip muscle strain causes pain and tenderness in the injured area.
 Other symptoms may include an increased pain while using the injured muscle, swelling, limited range of motion, and muscle weakness.

 If you experience any of the symptoms listed above, then you may have strained your hip muscle.
-Before seeking an official diagnosis, it is beneficial to do the non-surgical treatments listed below.
+Before seeking an official diagnosis, it is beneficial to do the nonsurgical treatments listed below.
 If pain persists, your Florida Orthopaedic Institute physician will conduct a physical examination, as well as X-rays to determine what part of the hip is injured, if there are any other injuries and if surgery will be necessary.

 Hip arthroscopy is usually performed under general anesthesia, which is when you are put to sleep for the procedure.
 Before the surgery, you will be evaluated by an anesthesiologist to determine the correct amount of anesthesia needed.